Why I call this one bank my favorite

 When I talk about which bank is my favorite, it’s a shorthand way of saying, this bank can get you tremendous value with points and travel — oftentimes, beyond the others out there.

-And finally, as an affiliate of the major banks, there are rules around when I can mention the names on social media and in newsletters, so there are times when I just can’t say the name outright.
+As an affiliate, there are rules around where and when I can mention the names on social media and in newsletters, so there are times when I just can’t say the name outright.

 Just following the rules :)